DdeGeus/website/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Postdoctoral researcher at Eindhoven University of Technology.</a>.
+subtitle: Postdoctoral researcher at Eindhoven University of Technology.

 profile:
   align: right